MaximBazarov/Unicore/README.md

 <img src="Docs/img/unicore-logo-light.svg" alt="Unicore" height="30"> The Unicore
 ======================================
-is an application design approach which lets you:
+The Unicore is an application design approach which lets you increase the reliability of an application, increase testability, and give your team the flexibility by decoupling code of an application.
-- decrease code coupling by removing external dependencies.
-- increase testability by using mostly pure functions.
-- increase maintainability by providing a high level of the code parts isolation.

 It is a convenient combination of the data-driven and redux.js ideas.

+The framework itself provides you with a convenient way to apply this approach to your app.

 - [The Unicore](#the-unicore)
   - [App State](#app-state)